-Our ant colonies have been with us for two years now and never cease to amaze our visitors.
-The largest of our two colonies is a species known scientifically as Atta cephalotes, they are a leaf cutting ant native to Central and South America.
+The leaf cutter ant colony has been on display at the butterfly farm for a number of years and never cease to amaze our visitors with their constant activity.
+The colony currently on dispaly are a species known scientifically as Acromyrmex octospinosus.
+They are a leaf cutting ant native to Central and South America.

-The main differences between Atta and Acromyrmex is that unlike the Atta colony which can have several million ants working for it, Acromyrmex are a much smaller colony usually maxing out at around 40,000 workers.
-Acromyrmex are also a multi queen colony meaning they can have several queens producing fertile eggs at a time unlike the Atta which only ever have one active
+Acromyrmex octospinosus are a multi queen colony meaning they can have several queens producing fertile eggs at a time unlike other ant species which only ever have one active.

-The ant colony is a huge family who all need to work together as a team if they hope to collect enough food to survive.
-So, like any family or team everyone must be assigned different jobs to make sure the team is working together efficiently.
+The ant colony is basically a huge family who all need to work together as a team if they hope to collect enough food to survive.
+Like any family or team everyone must be assigned different jobs to make sure the team is working together efficiently.
 There are many different jobs within the ant colony but some of the most important jobs are as follows;

 The Queen Ant

 The queen ant is around the size of a baby mouse.
 Her job is simple, lay lots of eggs!
-She is capable of laying hundreds of eggs every day!
-She is also the only individual in the entire colony that can lay fertile eggs, so without her the colony would eventually cease to exist.
+She is capable of laying hundreds of eggs every day and is the only individual in the entire colony that can lay fertile eggs, without her the colony would cease to exist.

-As the queen can lay several hundred eggs a day when she is fully productive, that doesn’t leave her much time to do anything else.
-So, the nursery workers are responsible for transporting the eggs to the correct chambers and feeding the larvae once they hatch.
+When the queen is fully productive she can lay several hundred eggs a day!
+That does not leave her much time to do anything else.
+The queen has the help of the nursery workers who are responsible for transporting the eggs to the correct chambers and feeding the larvae once they hatch.

 A soldier ant’s role is to defend the colony from predators.
-They are much larger than the other ants (though not as large as the queen) and have enormous mandibles which can deliver quite a nasty pinch. – Cool Maya Fact – The Maya people used soldier ants as stitches to bind together open wounds.
+They are much larger than the other ants, though not as large as the queen, and have enormous mandibles which can deliver quite a nasty pinch. – Cool Maya Fact – The Maya people used the soldier ants mandibles as stitches to bind together open wounds.

 Some ants are tasked with removing waste and excavating new tunnels ready for gardener ants to fill with leaves and fungus.

-The ant colony is made up entirely of females!
-Males are only produced for reproductive purposes and usually only live for a few days.
-The colony is therefore made up entirely of the queen and her milli
+The leafcutter ant colony is basically a girls club made up of millions of females and their queen!
+Males are only produced by the queen when required for reproductive purposes, they are fragile and usually only live for a few days after mating!

 Our Other Displays